Grannies armed with Molotov cocktails: Kyiv residents prepare for Russian troops

 One of the reasons for the 36-hour curfew, the government said, was to flush out and deal with Russian fifth-columnists and saboteurs.

-There were an awful lot of civilians in the streets with guns while this would go on, I pointed out, and some of the shootings we have had in recent days did not seem to be the “gunfights with Russian agents” they were claimed to be.
+There are an awful lot of civilians in the streets with guns while this is going on, I point out, and some of the shootings we have had in recent days did not seem to be the “gunfights with Russian agents” they were claimed to be.

-“There may have been some shooting at ghosts, that was probably the case,” said the soldier, “but the real thing would come pretty soon I think.”
+“There may have been some shooting at ghosts, that was probably the case,” says the soldier, “but the real thing will come pretty soon I think.”

 Register for free to continue reading